PabloCastellano/rotki/docs/usage_guide.rst

 Rotki can import any trade CSV data exported from cointracking.info.
 But in general it's not recommended to utilize cointracking as their exported data are missing a lot of information.

+Important: make sure you export your data from cointracking.info with language English chosen.

 .. image:: images/sc_data_import.png
    :alt: Importing data from cointracking.info
    :align: center